wellowdata/roomnet/README.md

 # Mark Wells

-Trying to replication Roomnet for use in my CSML Masters thesis.
+Trying to replicate Roomnet for use in my CSML Masters thesis.

 Original README below: